ditrit/OGrEE-Tools/README.md

 ```
 git push
 ```
+You can also use the graphical interface of VS Code or any editor.

 ## FOR FIRST TIME PUSH

 You need to specify the remote branch you want to push on: